 Golondrinas, Mora county

-Thomas Goodrich is the part-time administrator for the New Mexico Music Commission.
-He is a member of New Mexico Arts, a division of the New Mexico Department of Cultural Affairs.
-Thomas holds a Bachelor of Music Education from Ohio State and a Master of Music in Viola Performance from the Mannes College of Music in New York City.
-His primary teachers are Karen Ritscher, John Graham, and Dr. Robert Gillespie.
+Thomas Goodrich is half-time administrator of the New Mexico Music Commission.
+He holds a Bachelor of Music Education from Ohio State and a Master of Music from the Mannes School of Music.
 Thomas has garnered over thirty years experience in the music industry as an educator, conductor, adjudicator, clinician, and composer/arranger.

 As an educator, he has served as Director of Orchestras at Denver School of the Arts, Orchestra teacher at La Cueva High School in Albuquerque, and conductor with the Albuquerque Youth Symphony Program, among others.
-Under his baton, the Denver School of the Arts String Orchestra was selected as the Colorado state honor orchestra in 2013, and the La Cueva High School Camerata was selected as the New Mexico state honor orchestra in 2007 and 2010 and has won grand prize awards in orchestra competitions throughout the United States.
-Thomas remains active throughout the southwest as a conductor, clinician, and adjudicator.
+Under his baton, the Denver School of the Arts Orchestra was selected as the Colorado state honor orchestra in 2013, and the La Cueva High School Camerata was twice selected as the New Mexico state honor orchestra in 2007 and 2010 and has won grand prize awards in orchestra competitions throughout the United States.
+Thomas served as adjunct professor of upper strings at the Santa Fe University of Art and Design until its closure.
+He currently serves as adjunct Director of Chamber Music at the United World College in Montezuma and remains active throughout the state as a freelance guest conductor, clinician, adjudicator, and musician.

-As a violist, he has performed with the Breckenridge Music Institute, the New York Chamber Ensemble, the Santa Fe Symphony, and the San Juan Symphony, among others.
-He served as Adjunct Professor of Strings at Santa Fe University of Art and Design, until its recent closure, and is currently serving as Adjunct Professor of Strings at the United World College in Montezuma, New Mexico.
-In addition, Thomas is a composer and arranger and is a contributing editor for Creative Spirit music publishing.
+As a violist, Thomas has performed with the Breckenridge Music Institute, the New York Chamber Ensemble, and the Santa Fe Symphony, among others, and currently performs with the San Juan Symphony.
+He is also a composer/arranger and is a contributing editor for Creative Spirit music publishing.